-Two 20mm cable entries are provided at the bottom end of the housing and all electrical connections are made to two 4way terminal blocks inside the housing.
+Two 20mm cable entries are provided in one side of the housing and all electrical connections are made to two 4-way terminal blocks and an end of line terminal block inside the housing.
+A cable gland plate, secured inside the housing by metal Ex d [flameproof] cable glands [not provided], provides cable screen continuity.